hydrogen-music/hydrogen/docs/decisions/0003-move-author-and-license-into-pattern-defintion.md

   and license on a per-pattern base.
 * `SongPropertiesDialog` will get a table of all contained pattern licenses similar to the contained sample licenses in `DrumkitPropertiesDialog`.
-  Mismatching licenses will be highlighted and there will be warning dialog when saving with a GPL-licensed pattern contained (similar to drumkit export with a GPL-licensed sample).
+  Mismatching licenses will be highlighted.